Ion Croitoru: Early career (1984–1994)

-In his hometown of Hamilton, Croitoru was considered a celebrity and was generally known as "Johnny K-9".
+In his hometown of Hamilton, Croitoru was considered a celebrity and was generally known as "Johnny K-9."
 Croitoru himself usually used that name when signing documents, and was even able to open up a bank account under the moniker.
-However, he was only a jobber, which journalist Jerry Langton noted was "a hard way to make a living, even by Hamilton standards".
+However, he was only a jobber, which journalist Jerry Langton noted was "a hard way to make a living, even by Hamilton standards."

-Hamilton was once known as "Steeltown", being a largely working class city made up of immigrants from the British Isles, Italy and Eastern Europe, who were attracted by the high wages offered in the steel industry.
+Hamilton was once known as "Steeltown," being a largely working-class city made up of immigrants from the British Isles, Italy and Eastern Europe, who were attracted by the high wages offered in the steel industry.
 At its height of its prosperity, three-quarters of all the steel produced in Canada came from Hamilton.
-With the decline of the steel industry, however, Hamilton went into a steep economic decline, becoming a Canadian version of American Rust Belt cities.
+With the decline of the steel industry, however, Hamilton went into a steep economic downturn, becoming a Canadian version of American Rust Belt cities.
 This decline ensured that anyone from Hamilton who was successful at anything, even as a wresting jobber, was bound to become well-known.
-The mere fact that Croitoru had wrestled Hulk Hogan made him famous, all the more so as many of the blue collar citizens of Hamilton were fans of professional wrestling.
+The mere fact that Croitoru had wrestled Hulk Hogan made him famous, all the more so as many of the blue-collar citizens of Hamilton were fans of professional wrestling.
 Langton wrote that at the height of his fame, Croitoru "...could barely walk a block in downtown Hamilton without someone offering to buy him a beer."

 After leaving the WWF, Croitoru wrestled on a tour of Japan for New Japan Pro-Wrestling; he later returned to Japan to compete for Frontier Martial-Arts Wrestling and Wrestle Association R. In the late 1980s, Croitoru also worked as a promoter along with Mike Kelly and Bob Clarke, operating the short-lived Canadian International Championship Wrestling in Hamilton.
 During his wrestling career, Croitoru's persona changed from that of Middle Eastern or Eastern European heels such as the Terrible Turk and Taras Bulba to working class babyfaces such as Bruiser Bedlam.

 In 1989, Croitoru was convicted of drug possession.
 At trial he stated that the lengthy road trips required by his wrestling career had led him to abuse cocaine to ease the tedium of his existence.
-Croitoru also admitted to his weakness for the "fast life", saying he liked expensive cars and staying out late at nightclubs.
+Croitoru also admitted to his weakness for the "fast life," saying he liked expensive cars and staying out late at nightclubs.
 In 1993, Croitoru opened up a gym called Bad Boy's in Burlington, named after the gym he had patronized in his youth.
 In September 1993, Croitoru was convicted of forgery, being fined CA$500 and placed on probation.